delunapaolo/calipy/README.md

 ## TL;DR

 calipy is a python software which comprises:
-- A module to convert images to binary files, for real-time exploration and memory-meapping of larger-than-memory image stacks;
+- A module to convert images to binary files, for real-time exploration and memory-mapping of larger-than-memory image stacks;
 - A GUI with region-of-interest (ROI) selection and average trace inspection.